njhdunn/msi-container-tutorial/_episodes/03-image-cache.md

 > ## Cache location
 > By default, Apptainer uses `$HOME/.apptainer/cache` as the location for the cache.
 You can change the location of the cache by setting the `APPTAINER_CACHEDIR` environment variable to the cache location you want to use.
+>
+> The labels in the `TYPE` column of the cache correspond to subdirectories of the Apptainer cache, and you can get more information about a specific entry by using `apptainer inspect` on the a specific file.
+For instance, if we want to inspect the `library` entry from the above output, we could run:
+>
+> ~~~
+> $ apptainer inspect ~/.apptainer/cache/library/sha256.740fa5a3d1a2019*
+> ~~~
+> {: .language-bash}
 {: .callout}